Patrick Schulte

-Early years
+Early career and college

-High school and Saint Louis FC

-Schulte attended Francis Howell High School, where he was a three-time All-Academic selection.
-Schulte was also a three-year varsity starter on the basketball team and helped the Vikings to a fourth-place finish in the Missouri Class 5A state championship.
-Schulte played with the Saint Louis FC academy, helping the team advance to the USSDA playoffs in 2019 and later signing a USL academy contract with the team.
-During his time, Schulte also had a training stint with Dutch side Feyenoord.
-He appeared for Saint Louis FC on May 15, 2019, starting in a Lamar Hunt U.S. Open Cup fixture against Des Moines Menace, helping the team progress in a penalty shootout win.

-College
+Originally starting out as a winger, Schulte moved into goal when he was "11 or 12" while playing for St. Louis Scott Gallagher's youth team.
+In 2017, he moved to the academy of Saint Louis FC (affiliates with St. Louis Scott Gallagher).
+In 2019, Schulte signed to the first team on an Academy Contract and started in a Lamar Hunt U.S. Open Cup fixture against Des Moines Menace on May 15, helping the team progress via penalty shootout by saving three of the four penalties that he faced.

 In 2019, Schulte committed to playing college soccer at Saint Louis University.
-In three seasons with the Billikens, Schulte went on to make 51 appearances.
-In his freshman year, he earned an Atlantic 10 Conference All-Rookie team selection.
+In three seasons with the Billikens, Schulte went on to make 51 appearances and record 22 shutouts.
+During his freshman year, he made a career-high seven saves in a 6–2 win at Marquette on October 1, 2019, and was named to the Atlantic 10 Conference All-Rookie team.
 His sophomore year saw Schulte take Atlantic 10 Conference Defensive Player of the Year and be named A-10 first-team All-Conference.
 In 2021, he was again named A-10 first-team All-Conference, as well as United Soccer Coaches second-team All-Region, and Most Outstanding Player of the A-10 Championship.

 While at college, Schulte also played in the USL League Two, making nine regular season appearances for St. Louis Scott Gallagher during the 2021 season.

 On January 6, 2022, it was announced that Schulte would leave college early and sign a Generation Adidas contract with Major League Soccer, allowing him to enter the 2022 MLS SuperDraft.

 Club career

 Columbus Crew

-On January 11, 2022, Schulte was selected 12th overall by Columbus Crew in the MLS SuperDraft.
+On January 11, 2022, Schulte was selected 12th overall by the Columbus Crew in the MLS SuperDraft.

-In 2022, Schulte spent time with the Crew's MLS Next Pro side Columbus Crew 2.
+In 2022, Schulte spent the entirety of the season with the Crew's MLS Next Pro side Columbus Crew 2, winning the inaugural MLS Next Pro Cup and the MLS Next Pro Goalkeeper of the Year award.

+In the first game of the 2023 MLS season, first team goalkeeper Eloy Room was left out of the lineup due to visa issues and Schulte earned his first start with the senior team.
+He didn't play again until March 26 when Room was left out of the lineup once again, this time due to injury.
+Schulte went on to win the 2023 MLS Cup with the Crew, starting every remaining MLS regular season and playoff game.

+Schulte started all matches for Columbus during their 2024 Champions Cup campaign.
+After an early mishandling of the ball led to a Tigres UANL goal, Schulte redeemed himself by making two saves in the penalty shootout, helping Columbus pull off the upset and continue their historic run to the tournament final.
+Following the conclusion of the tournament, he was selected to the Best XI and was named Best Goalkeeper of the tournament.